tristanrussell2000/hockeydata/oscar replica/plan.md

 Basically get a list, for each team-game combo, all of these terms for X, and whether the team won the game +1 / -1 for win / loss, 0 for tie / shootout.
 Should also do the standardization in Python, make a notebook or something to load all the data, do the adjustments, then combine into one data set, then train a log reg model.

+## Next Steps:
+1) Take another look at where the nulls are, see if I can do anything or just drop them.
+And make sure that data lines up well, that we only have data for regular season games, that all the tables have the required data for all the years I want to use
+2) Make another view? (or do this in pandas?) combining all of the data that I want here, just the columns listed above.
+(Try to do in SQL, don't resort to some bs python)
+3) Import that view into Pandas.
+Do the regularization / normalization stuff there.
+Add the Home-ice term? (or in step 2).
+Also pull in the games data to create the y results vector.
+4) Run some regressions!!!!